Soumen1080/what-is-internet/day 1/computer network.md

 Network Ports: These are purely logical, numbered endpoints in a computer's software that are used to manage network connections.
 You cannot see or touch them.

+ ## The Three Parts of Port Numbers
+**1. Well-Known Ports (0 to 1023)**
+These are reserved for the most common, essential internet services and protocols.
+They are standardized and controlled by the IANA (Internet Assigned Numbers Authority) to ensure they are used consistently everywhere.

+Purpose: Core internet functions.

+Control: Strictly assigned and controlled.

+**2. Registered Ports (1024 to 49151)**
+These are registered by companies and developers for their specific applications to prevent conflicts.
+When you install a database or a specific game server, it often uses a registered port.

+Purpose: Specific applications (e.g., databases, games, streaming apps).

+Control: Can be registered with IANA to claim a specific number.

+**3. Dynamic or Private Ports (49152 to 65535)**
+These are not assigned to any specific service and are free for any application to use temporarily.
+When your web browser connects to a website, it uses a random dynamic port for the return communication from the server.

+Purpose: Temporary, private, or client-side connections.

+Control: Unregulated and open for use.

 ======================================================================